Discover cutting-edge clinical trials for optimal wellness.

 A clinical trial may also be the best way to get the most advanced, leading-edge treatment.
 Participants may have access to new drugs and treatments before they are widely available, and because controlling and recording all factors is critical to the trial's success, participants get excellent attention and are closely monitored and cared for.

-EPW Curesearch LLC is part of Empower Clinics Inc. an integrated healthcare company and a leading provider of clinical trials and research solutions in the U.S. With active operations in large markets including Los Angeles, CA, Dallas, TX and Houston, TX.
-EPW Curesearch LLC partners with leading pharmaceutical brands and top medical specialists facilitating phase II & phase III interventional drug clinical trials in key therapeutic areas.
+EPW Curesearch LLC as a healthcare company is a leading provider of clinical trials and research solutions in the United States.
+With active operations in large markets including Los Angeles, CA, Dallas, TX and Houston, TX.
+EPW Curesearch LLC partners with leading pharmaceutical brands and top medical specialists facilitating phase II & phase III interventional drug clinical trials across key therapeutic areas.

 Sign up to hear from us.